languageconvo/datahub-deployed/readme.md

 # Problems & Things to Consider

+- ⚠️One Major Remaining Problem, Not Ready Yet!
+As we noted in Slack, there's a problem that prevents you from adding new users.
+This problem is occurring in DataHub's Docker quickstart so we do think it may be an issue they can resolve, but it *could* be something we've set up incorrectly in this project.
+We don't recommend using this guide until we get this figured out.
 - The current setup steps do not include how to set up a static outbound IP address with Elastic Beanstalk.
 That means on your data sources, you would have to allow *all* IP addresses access.
 Obviously that's not a good idea.
 Setting up a static outbound IP address is not very difficult, see https://aws.amazon.com/premiumsupport/knowledge-center/elastic-beanstalk-static-IP-address/ but there is an additional cost for the NAT gateway, and our own instructions don't yet include how to set this up.